evilreborn/fake-news-verifier/readme.md

 ![](https://i.imgur.com/2lhRUHo.gif)

-# Navigater to respective folders for more imformation
+# Navigate to respective folders for more imformation
 *Azure Function* is the backend of the chrome extension.
 To know more about backend navigate to `Azure Function` folder.

 *Machine Learning Model* folder contains dataset and a ML model which will predict the News whether it's True or False.